-**Please note that this chapter is currently being updated and that the Privacy Amendment (Enhancing Privacy Protection) Bill 2012 (Cth) (passed, but not effective until 2014), and the Surveillance Devices Bill 2012 (SA) (if passed), will make significant changes to the law in this area.**
+**Please note that the Privacy Amendment (Enhancing Privacy Protection) Bill 2012 (Cth) which amends the Privacy Act 1988 (Cth) (passed, but not effective until March 2014) will make significant changes to the law in this area.**

 Whether you can access information on yourself or whether an organisation or person can access information about you, will depend on what that information is and who has the information.
 There are three broad groups which collect information on people: